-Zn(CH3COO)2(H2O)2 is an acetate salt with a chemical name zinc acetate.
-It is also called Zinc diacetate or Dicarbomethoxyzinc or Acetic acid, zinc salt.
+Zn(CH3COO)2(H2O)2 is an acetate salt with the chemical name zinc acetate.
+It is also called Zinc diacetate or Dicarbomethoxyzinc or acetate salt of zinc.
 It can be obtained by reacting zinc oxide (ZnO) with acetic acid.
 It is widely used as an emetic, astringent, and styptic.

-Obtained in both in two forms viz anhydrous and dihydrate form.
+Zinc acetate appears in two forms viz anhydrous and dihydrate form.
 It is a white crystalline solid.
-It functions as an astringent.
-It is an acetate salt as well as a zinc molecular entity.

 Properties of Zinc acetate – Zn(CH3COO)2(H2O)2

 |Melting point of Zinc acetate||237 °C (Decomposes)|

 |Boiling point of Zinc acetate||Decomposes|

 - Zinc acetate is used in lozenges to treat the common cold.